Mariners vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has 52 hits with eight doubles, a triple, nine home runs, 25 walks and 25 RBI.
+- Gleyber Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (54 total hits).
 He's also stolen five bases.

-- Torres will look for his ninth straight game with a hit in this contest.
-In his last 10 outings he is hitting .317 with three home runs, two walks and four RBI.
+- Torres takes a nine-game streak with at least one hit into this contest.
+In his last 10 outings he is hitting .310 with three home runs, two walks and four RBI.

 Torres Recent Games